← Back to blog

 Supabase RLS: The One Setting That Exposes All Your User Data

-If you are using Supabase and you have not explicitly enabled Row Level Security (RLS) on every table, your database is publicly readable.
+If you're using Supabase and you haven't explicitly enabled Row Level Security (RLS) on every table, your database is publicly readable.
 Not "maybe."
 Not "in theory."
 Right now, anyone can query your entire database using just your project URL and anon key -- both of which are in your client-side JavaScript.

 This is the single most common critical vulnerability we find at vibeAudit.
 Over 60% of the Supabase apps we scan have at least one table with RLS disabled.
-Let us fix that.
+Let's fix that.

 Row Level Security is a PostgreSQL feature that Supabase exposes through its dashboard.
 When RLS is enabled on a table, every query must pass through a policy that you define.
-If there is no matching policy, the query returns zero rows.
+If there's no matching policy, the query returns zero rows.
 If RLS is disabled, every query returns every row.

 Think of it this way: